-The Noteholders are entitled to the benefit of a deed of covenant dated 5 August 2020 (such deed of covenant as modified and/or supplemented and/or restated from time to time, the "Deed of Covenant") and made by the Issuer.
+The Noteholders are entitled to the benefit of a deed of covenant dated 8 July 2020 (such deed of covenant as modified and/or supplemented and/or restated from time to time, the "Deed of Covenant") and made by the Issuer.
 The original of the Deed of Covenant is held by the common depositary for Euroclear (as defined below) and Clearstream, Luxembourg (as defined below).

-Copies of the Agency Agreement and the Deed of Covenant are available for inspection during normal business hours at the specified office of each of the Fiscal Agent, the Registrar and the other Paying Agents, the Transfer Agents (such agents and the Registrar being together referred to as the "Agents").
-The Noteholders are deemed to have notice of, and are entitled to the benefit of, all the provisions of the Agency Agreement, the Deed of Covenant which are applicable to them.
+Copies of the Agency Agreement, a deed poll dated 8 July 2020 (such deed poll as modified and/or supplemented and/or restated from time to time, the "Deed Poll") and made by the Issuer and the Deed of Covenant are available for inspection during normal business hours at the specified office of each of the Fiscal Agent, the Registrar and the other Paying Agents, the Transfer Agents (such agents and the Registrar being together referred to as the "Agents").
+The Noteholders are deemed to have notice of, and are entitled to the benefit of, all the provisions of the Agency Agreement, the Deed Poll and the Deed of Covenant which are applicable to them.
 The statements in these Terms and Conditions (the "Conditions") include summaries of, and are subject to, the detailed provisions of the Agency Agreement.